teichner/memory-game/README.md

 # Memory Game

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.
+You can try it out at https://teichner.github.io/memory-game/.

 ## Development server